 A hard money loan is a type of financing based on the value of some collateral, usually real estate, the borrower offers up.
 A private lender will offer a loan as a percentage of the asset’s appraised value.

 “What a hard money loan does is allow a company or individual to turn a real estate asset to cash, which they could use for any legal business purpose they desire,” said Jon Hornik, chairman of the Private Lender Group.
 "It's a way to convert a hard asset into cash."

 A major benefit of hard money loans is that they don't require the same underwriting criteria conventional lenders use.
-Conventional lenders, like banks, look at borrower credit score, debt-to-income ratio, revenue and more when reviewing a loan application.
+Conventional lenders, like banks, look at the borrower's credit score, debt-to-income ratio, revenue and more when reviewing a loan application.
 Although private lenders look at these elements as well, the value of the collateral is the overriding factor for hard money loans.

 “The focus is mainly on the value of the asset,” said Matt Cole, executive managing director at Silver Arch Capital Partners.

 Hard money loans are short-term loans backed by a collateral asset, typically some form of real estate.
-They are funded by private investors rather than depositors at a banking institution.
+They are funded by a private investor rather than depositors at a banking institution.
 The fact that the money is privately funded gives lenders more leeway when determining which loans to approve and which to deny.

 When you apply for a hard money loan, it's important to recognize that each private lender might have their own unique underwriting requirements.
 Two private lenders might handle a loan application in very different ways; however, a hard money loan generally comes back to the value of the collateral asset.
 You'll request a percentage of the value of the collateral asset as a loan, which is known as the loan-to-value ratio.